Independent African news, markets, culture and politics.

 Kenyan guard killed in attack outside Presidential office

-A Kenyan court has granted police a 14-day detention period to hold a man accused of fatally stabbing a security guard outside the country’s presidential office.
+A Kenyan court has granted police a 14‑day detention period for a man accused of fatally stabbing a security guard outside the country’s presidential office.
 The incident, which occurred on Monday, has raised concerns about security lapses at the highly guarded State House.

-According to investigators, the suspect, Kithuka Kimunyi, disguised himself as a homeless person and approached the main gate of the presidential office.
-He then stabbed a security officer, Ramadhan Hamisi Matanka, in the chest using a bow and arrow.
-The officer was pronounced dead at a hospital, while Kimunyi was arrested at the scene.
+Investigators say the suspect, Kithuka Kimunyi, disguised himself as a homeless person and approached the main gate of the presidential office.
+He then stabbed security officer Ramadhan Hamisi Matanka in the chest with a bow and arrow.
+The officer was pronounced dead at a hospital, and Kimunyi was arrested at the scene.
+During questioning, Kimunyi claimed he had been sent by the devil, prompting the investigating officer to request a mental‑health assessment.

-President William Ruto was present in his office at the time of the attack, which has been deemed a major security breach.
-The presidential office and residences are guarded by an elite police squad, making the incident even more alarming.
-The fact that Kimunyi was able to bypass security measures and carry out the attack has raised questions about the effectiveness of the current security protocols.
+President William Ruto was in his office at the time of the attack, which has been described as a major security breach.
+The presidential office and residences are guarded by an elite police squad, making the incident especially alarming.
+Kimunyi’s ability to bypass security measures has raised questions about the effectiveness of current protocols.

 Scroll to Top